ashes00/deepshell/README.md

 *   **Multi-LLM Support:**
     *   Seamlessly connect to **Ollama** servers (local or remote).
     *   Integrate with the **Google Gemini API**.
+    *   Connect to **OpenRouter.ai** for access to 200+ LLM models from various providers.
+        *   Advanced model selection with pagination and sorting (free models first).
+        *   Multi-key management with nicknames for different OpenRouter accounts.
 *   **Conversational Memory & Customization:**
     *   Engage in multi-turn conversations using the **interactive mode** (`-i`).
     *   Set the conversation history limit (defaults to 25 turns).